-A moist pumpkin cake recipe is something everyone should have on hand.
-This pumpkin cake is called the "best" because it is that good!
-Pumpkin puree, warm fall spices, and lots of butter make this the most delicious Fall cake.
-Although this easy cake is definitely a Fall-type dessert, I can eat it all year long.
+A moist pumpkin bread recipe is something everyone should have on hand.
+This pumpkin bread is called the "best" because it is that good!
+Pumpkin puree, warm fall spices, and lots of butter make this the most delicious Fall dessert.
+Although this is a Fall-type dessert, I can eat it all year long.

 It is easy to make too which I really love!
-You only need two bowls and a few minutes to make this Fall cake.
+You only need two bowls and a few minutes to make this.

-This cake also has a special step that I added which makes all the difference in the richness of the cake which I talk about below and in the recipe.
-This step makes this cake moist and delicious.
+There is also a special step that I added which makes all the difference in the richness of the bread which I talk about below and in the recipe.

 What You'll Need

-- canned pumpkin (pumpkin puree): not pumpkin pie filling but plain canned pumpkin.
-We use canned pumpkin for this pumpkin cake so it is really easy.
+- canned pumpkin (pumpkin puree): not pumpkin pie filling but plain canned pumpkin which has no pumpkin pie spice in it.
+We use canned pumpkin for this recipe.
 You can also use fresh pumpkin if that is what you have on hand.

-There is a secret last step (don't worry it is easy) that really makes this pumpkin cake moist which I will talk about later!
+There is a secret last step (don't worry it is easy) that really makes this bread moist which I will talk about later!

 The steps are very simple.
 Here they are (full recipe below)